 A chatbot is a computer program that imitates human conversation, and while the technology is far from perfect, AI-powered chatbots are getting smarter.
 With NLP and ML, they start to learn how a question can be asked in multiple ways (such as “where is my order” or “when will my package arrive”).
 If it doesn’t have the answer, it can pass on the question to a pool of live agents.

 With AI-powered chatbots, you can offer customer service around the clock and improve time to resolution, without increasing operational costs.
 The intention isn’t necessarily to reduce agent staffing, but to help those agents be more productive.
 Instead of wasting time on routine inquiries, they can assist with more complex issues, becoming “experts” and, ultimately, providing a better customer experience.
 Better yet, chatbots are starting to learn from live agents’ answers to build a knowledge base on their own.

 AI can also be used for analytics, reporting and identity management.
 AI can provide something called “sentiment analysis” in a contact centre, for example, evaluating the customer’s “tone” and routing the call to the most appropriate agent.
 It could also match customers to agents based on criteria such as rate of speech, ultimately making contact centres more efficient.
 It also has myriad applications for fraud detection.

 Whether you’re a small or large firm, it’s worth considering how AI could improve your workflows, from meetings to customer service and identity management.
-Learn more — and see AI in action — at our upcoming event in Montreal.
-And stay tuned for our upcoming Toronto date, to be announced soon.

 Learn more about Allstream’s contact centre solutions.